victorldomingues/SobelFilter/README.md

 # SOBEL FILTER

-Work done by the students of Computer Science of the University Anhmebi Morumbi.
+Study carried out by the students of Computer Science at Anhembi Morumbi University under the guidance of Prof. Dr. Rafael Silveira Xavier
-It aims to apply the sobel filter on an image, present the results before and after the image
+Its purpose is to apply the sobel filter on an image, to present the results before and after the image.

 ## IMPLEMENTED BY
 #### @victorldomingues